AlexanderSouthan/pyPreprocessing/README.md

 # pyPreprocessing
-For preprocessing of datasets, currently via baseline correction, smoothing, filtering, transformation, and normalization.
+For preprocessing of datasets like Raman spectra, infrared spectra, UV/Vis spectra, but also HPLC data and many other types of data, currently via baseline correction, smoothing, filtering, transformation, and normalization.
 It relies on numpy, pandas, scipy, tqdm and scikit-learn.

 ## Baseline correction (in baseline_correction.py)